Skip to content

 • Auto-updating privacy and cookie policies as laws change

-• Guided onboarding to tailor for your tools and data flows
+• Guided onboarding to tailor for your specific tools and data flows

-• Less manual maintenance and better compliance coverage
+• Less manual maintenance and better long-term coverage

 Sign up: policies.termageddon.com/register

-• After you have signed up, schedule free onboarding with Termageddon: termageddon.com/onboarding/
+• After you sign up, schedule free onboarding: termageddon.com/onboarding/

 • We can help you integrate the policies and consent manager into your website